sajith-g/sun/README.md

 EXPLORATION

 For Downtown Toronto case, we have extracted table of Toronto’s Borough from Wikipedia page.
 Then we arrange the data according to our requirements.
 In the arrangement phase, which applied multiple steps including but not limited to, eliminating “Not assigned” values, combine neighborhoods which have same geographical coordinates at each borough and sorted against the concerned borough.
 For data verification and further exploration, we use Foursquare API to get the coordinates of Downtown Toronto and explore its neighborhoods.
 The neighborhoods are further characterized as venues and venue categories.
 For Manhattan, we used a saved data file which is already explored through foursquare API in which we have extracted all the boroughs of New York and then sorted against the concerned borough.
 Then we explored the Manhattan neighborhoods as venues and venue categories

+RESULTS

+After clustering the data of the respective neighborhoods, both cities (Boroughs) have venues which can be explored and attract the Tourists.
+The neighborhoods are much similar in features like Theaters, opera houses, food places, clubs, museums, parks etc. As far as concern to dissimilarity, it differs in terms of some unique places like historical places and monuments.

+Observations & Recommendations

+When we compare the tourist places, we observe that the historical place is only situated in Downtown Toronto and the Monument or landmark venue is in Manhattan neighborhoods.
+Similarly, Airport facility, Harbor, Sculpture garden and Boat or ferry services are also available i**n

+Downtown Toronto while venues like Nightlife, Climbing gym and Museums are present in Manhattan.
+As far as concern to recommendations, we recommend Downtown Toronto Neighborhoods will be considered first to visit.
+The tourists have an easily travelling access due to Airport facility, which not only saves time but also helps to save money.
+This saved money can be utilized to explore more, the attracting venues.

+Conclusion

+The downtown Toronto and Manhattan neighborhoods have more like similar venues.
+As we know that every place is unique in its own way, so that’s argument is present in both neighborhoods.
+The dissimilarity exists in terms of some different venues and facilities but not on a larger extent.